-The credit follow-up process is divided into two main parts; follow-up of the customer and follow-up of the credit facility itself.
-The follow-up of the customer is associated with the credit risk, whereas follow-up of the credit facility (e.g. documentation) is related to credit risk mitigation and operational risk.
-The credit facility follow-up is a dynamic process and is categorized as; performing, watch list, impaired, provisioned and write-off stages.
-All shifts within those categories either in the direction of downgrading or upgrading, require the approval of related credit committee.
+The credit monitoring process is divided into two main parts; (i) monitoring of the customer; and (ii) monitoring of the credit facility itself.
+Monitoring of the customer is associated with the credit risk; whereas, monitoring of the credit facility (e.g., documentation) is related to credit risk mitigation and operational risk.
+Credit facility monitoring is a dynamic process and has performing, watch list, impaired, provisioned and write-off stages.
+All shifts within those categories, either in the direction of downgrading or upgrading, require the approval of related credit committee.
 A loan may be shifted to the watch list based on the events outlaid in pre-defined warning signals.